discordjs/guide/guide/miscellaneous/useful-packages.md

 client.login('your-token-goes-here');
 ```

-The above code creates a simple logger which will log to both the console and a file called "log" (defined by the `transports` options).
+The above code creates a simple logger that will log to both the console and a file called "log" (defined by the `transports` options).
 The `format` option tells the logger which format to use for the messages; by default, it outputs JSON objects.
-While useful, JSON is not very readable, so we are defining a custom format which just displays the log level in all caps alongside the message.
+While useful, JSON is not very readable, so we define a custom format that displays the log level in all caps alongside the message.
 If you wanted to, you could also use the chalk module to make the logger's format a bit prettier by applying colors, etc.

 ![winston example](~@/images/winston.png)